Reisyukaku/BogInstaller/README.md

 - You likely have Reicode inside your 3DS right now

-- BogIsntaller is in regular communication with Nintendo's servers and the NSA.
+- BogInstaller is in regular communication with Nintendo's servers and the NSA.

 - Written in C in under a week